kittech0/comely-adventure/README.md

 - Updated nether with biomes and new demonic creatures.
 - New mobs to raid from chococraft.
 - Cooler weather with winds,
+- New food system
 - And other stuff for builders.
+- they wisper, cant see them move

 ## Hardware requirements
 - Ram: +8GB
 - GPU: [Sodium Hardware Compatibility](https://modrinth.com/mod/sodium#hardware-compatibility)

+## How to install?
+To install Comely Adventure, download the [Modrinth App](https://modrinth.com/app).
+For instructions with other launchers, please see [our documentation](https://docs.modrinth.com/docs/modpacks/playing_modpacks/).